 Financial abuse is more common than people realize.
 Maybe you’re not “allowed” to work, or you have to ask permission before spending money.
 Perhaps you don’t have access to your own bank accounts.
 This creates dependence and makes leaving feel impossible.

-Monitoring and stalking can look like constant check-ins, tracking your location, or showing up unexpectedly at places you mentioned going.
+Monitoring can look like constant check-ins, tracking your location, or showing up unexpectedly at places you mentioned going.
 Technology makes this easier than ever.
 They frame it as “I just wanted to make sure you’re safe,” but it’s really about surveillance.

 Overprotection sometimes looks like jealousy or possessiveness, and some people even romanticize it.
 But there’s a difference between a partner expressing insecurity and a partner interrogating you about every interaction with another person.
 If their “protection” feels more like control, trust that instinct.

-Manipulation: Emotional Abuse That Makes You Question Reality
+Manipulation Tactics That Make You Question Reality

 Gaslighting is when your partner denies things they said or did, tells you that you’re remembering wrong, or insists you’re “crazy” for being upset.
 Over time, you start questioning your own reality.
 You might even apologize for things that weren’t your fault because you’ve lost trust in your own perception.